dajva/rg.el/README.md

 This variable sets the default prefix used for the global key bindings.
 Note that `rg-enable-default-bindings` needs to be invoked for the bindings to be enabled.

+### `rg-show-header`
+Controls if the search info header is shown in the result buffer.
+This is enabled by default but can be disabled by setting this variable to `nil`.

 ### `rg-define-toggle`
 This is a macro that can be used to define custom `ripgrep` flag